I just put this together to cover a question I was asked recently. Might be useful to someone…

 Accessing /etc/hosts

-/etc/ is hidden by default.
-The easiest way of getting to the hosts file is to open /Applications/Utilities/Terminal.app.
+/etc/ is hidden by default in the Finder.
+The easiest way of getting to the mac hosts file is to open /Applications/Utilities/Terminal.app.
 Then type:

 sudo nano /etc/hosts

 …you will need to type in your password.
-Your hots file will open in the text editor ‘nano.’
+Your hosts file will open in the text editor nano.

 127.0.0.1 mydevsite.local